mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - A feedback page which includes a feedback form to collect a player's name, email address, and feedback message.
 - The feedback form connects to the EmailJS service to validate the form fields and email the form data to the developer
-- A thank you message is shown on the same page when the form has beens ubmitted a New Game button is rpesented to the player so they can navigate back to the game.
+- A thank you message is shown on the same page when the form has been submitted a New Game button is presented to the player so they can navigate back to the game.
 - User stories covered: 18

 ![See feature]()